-- (b) Where any member or officer is required to attend the scrutiny committee under this provision, the chair of the committee will inform the Head of Legal and Democratic Services.
-The Head of Legal and Democratic Services shall inform the member or officer in writing giving at least 10 working days notice of the meeting at which he/she is required to attend.
+- (b) Where any member or officer is required to attend the scrutiny committee under this provision, the chair of the committee will inform the Head of Governance, Law & Regulation shall inform the member or officer in writing giving at least 10 working days notice of the meeting at which he/she is required to attend.
 The notice will state the nature of the item on which he/she is required to attend to give account and whether any papers are required to be produced for the committee.
 Where the account to be given to the committee will require the production of a report, then the member or officer concerned will be given sufficient notice to allow for preparation of that documentation. - (c) Where, in exceptional circumstances, the Member or Officer is unable to attend on the required date, then the scrutiny committee shall in consultation with the member or officer arrange an alternative date for attendance to take place within a maximum of 20 working days from the date of the original request.